 But back to the main question, have we saved room for dessert?
 Or more to the parable story, have we given sufficient time and space for the barren fig tree in our own life?
 Here the gardener in the story is making the case to the owner of the orchard that despite the years without a yield of fruit – more time and proper cultivation might produce valuable figs.

-Interestingly, in the Old Testament Book of Leviticus 19:23, Jewish law proscribed three years for a fruit tree to be ritually clean; and so from what we can discern from this passage an additional three years had already lapsed.
+Interestingly, in the Old Testament Book of Leviticus 19:23, Jewish law proscribed three years for a fruit tree to be ritually clean.
+So from what we can discern from this passage, an additional three years had already lapsed.
 So the tree was barren for six years.

-The patient gardener is the Christ of this and every Lent – he provides mercy, time and a generosity of care that can bring people around – those who have committed serious sinfulness, those who are addicted and in need of recovery, those estranged from family and friends, and ready for reconciliation, where a simple telephone call of love and support becomes a grace-filled moment.
+The patient gardener is Christ of this and every Lent providing his mercy.
+Time and generosity bring people around: those who have committed severe sinfulness, those who are addicted and in need of recovery, those estranged from family and friends, and ready for reconciliation.
+Where a simple telephone call of love and support becomes a grace-filled moment.

 Here’s a case in point, and while I’m repeating a newspaper account, so you should be forwarded, I cannot attest to its complete accuracy.
-None the less, this past week I happened to read an obituary for Peter Mondavi, the Napa Valley wine maker and businessman who died at 101 years of age.
-According to the New York Times, Peter and his brother Robert Mondavi inherited their father’s vineyard, and became all important figures in the advance of California wines in this country and around the world.
+None the less, this past week, I happened to read an obituary for Peter Mondavi, the Napa Valley winemaker and businessman who died at 101 years of age.
+According to the New York Times, Peter and his brother Robert Mondavi inherited their father’s vineyard.
+They became all essential figures in advance of California wines in this country and around the world.
 Robert was the marketing genius, and Peter knew the details of the science of wine and viticulture.
 And here’s where this family feud reads like it comes from the bible or a great work of literature.

-In Jesus we are not estranged from God who offers his mercy and forgiveness, and we are to extend this mercy and forgiveness as signs of the divine presence in our own lives.
-Lent is a time when we can grow as persons, fully alive with Christ at Easter, and not simply taking up space, but fully nourishing the community of faith, in hope and in love.
+In Jesus, we are not estranged from God who offers his mercy and forgiveness, and we are to extend this mercy and forgiveness as signs of the divine presence in our own lives.
+Lent is a time when we can grow as persons, fully alive with Christ at Easter, and not merely taking up space, but thoroughly nourishing the community of faith, in hope and in love.